Claims Conference

 The Conference on Jewish Material Claims Against Germany, or Claims Conference, represents the world's Jews in negotiating for compensation and restitution for victims of Nazi persecution and their heirs.
-According to Section 2(1)(3) of the Property Law of Germany, the Claims Conference is a legal successor with respect to the claims not filed on time by Jewish persons.
+According to Section 2(1)(3) of the Property Law of Germany, the Claims Conference is a legal successor with respect to the claims not filed on time by Jewish people.
 This fact was reasserted in decisions of some lawsuits which attempted to redefine the Claims Conference as a "trustee" of these assets.
 These lawsuits were dismissed.
 The Claims Conference administers compensation funds, recovers unclaimed Jewish property, and allocates funds to institutions that provide social welfare services to Holocaust survivors and preserve the memory and lessons of the Holocaust.
 Julius Berman has led the organization as chairman of the board, and currently president, as of 2020.

 History

-The organization was founded in 1951 as a result of negotiations between 23 American Jewish organizations and the government of West Germany under Chancellor Konrad Adenauer.
+The organization was founded in 1951 as a result of negotiations between 23 national and international Jewish organizations and the government of West Germany under Chancellor Konrad Adenauer.

 Compensation programs

-As of 2012, the Claims Conference has administered the following programs, which provide direct payments to Jewish victims of Nazi persecution.
+As of 2012, the Claims Conference had administered the following programs, which provide direct payments to Jewish victims of Nazi persecution.
 Programs were negotiated with the German government and are subject to eligibility criteria determined by the German government.
 The Conference continually negotiates to expand and liberalize eligibility criteria in order to include additional victims in the programs.
 In 1978, after 25 years of payments, the total Federal Republic of Germany compensation payments amounted to 53 billion Deutsch Marks.
 Payments from some programs continue to this day.